raspberrypilearning/raspberry-pi-command/en/step_1.md

 ## Introduction

-The Raspberry Pi runs the Raspbian operating system which makes use of the Bash scripting language.
+The Raspberry Pi runs the Raspberry Pi OS operating system which makes use of the Bash scripting language.
 When you type commands into a terminal window on the Raspberry Pi, you are typing Bash commands.
 You can put multiple commands into a file to create a Bash script which creates a new command that can be typed in a terminal window or run from the Main Menu on the Raspberry Pi.

 In this project you will learn some Bash commands and create your own command to display a message in coloured text and use other colour effects.